 Near Term Gold Producer in Mongolia

-Following the commencement of commercial production, Steppe Gold will continue its feasibility study into the development of the much larger fresh rock resource underlying the current mining operation.
-The proposed development of a CIL operation processing fresh rock will have a life of mine of approximately 12-15 years.
-Existing defined fresh rock resources will be supplemented by the new discovery of high grade gold and silver mineralization on the Mungu Trend.
-Steppe Gold’s exploration is showing that the high grade Mungu Discovery is semi continuous to the structurally controlled mineralization drilled at the ATO 4 Deposit and that significant resource expansion is possible.
+Existing defined fresh rock resources are expected to be supplemented by the new discovery of high-grade gold and silver mineralization on the Mungu trend.
+Steppe Gold’s exploration is showing that the high-grade Mungu discovery is semi-continuous to the structurally-controlled mineralization drilled at the ATO 4 deposit and that significant resource expansion is possible.

-- Initial capital cost of approximately US$20 million, average cash costs less than US$500/oz.
+- Initial capital cost of approximately US$20 million, average cash costs less than US$500 per ounce.

-- US$23 million gold and silver streaming agreement with Triple Flag in place.
+- US$28 million gold and silver streaming agreement with Triple Flag Mining Finance Bermuda Ltd. in place.

 - Updated resource estimate and feasibility study underway for the larger fresh rock project underlying the current mining project at open cuttable depths.
-This larger Phase 2 Project would involve the construction of a grinding and CIL circuit and would have an expected life of mine of 12-15 years and an annual production profile that could reach ~150,000 ounces on a gold equivalent basis.
+This larger Phase 2 project would involve the construction of a grinding and CIL circuit and would have an expected life of mine of 12 to 15 years and an annual production profile that could reach approximately 150,000 ounces on a gold equivalent basis.

 Mining in Mongolia